 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:15 am and the next high tide at 2:45 pm.
-The first low tide was at 8:55 am and the next low tide at 8:30 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:25 am and the next high tide will be at 1:45 pm.
+The first low tide was at 7:40 am and the next low tide will be at 8:00 pm.

 The lunar phase is a Waxing Crescent.
-Today we had 12 hours and 34 minutes of sun.
-The solar transit was at 1:06 pm and the length of time the moon will be visible will be 10 hours and 29 minutes.
+Today we have 13 hours and 21 minutes of sun.
+The solar transit is at 1:09 pm and the length of time the moon will be visible will be 11 hours and 20 minutes.

-The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
-The tide heights today are 1.4 m, 0.6 m, 1.1 m and 0.6 m.
+The tidal coefficient today is 64 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 53.
+The tide heights today are 1.5 m, 0.3 m, 1.4 m and 0.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Sydney which is of 2.0 m and a minimum height of 0.0 m.